Sub-Chapter 1: Public Schools Generally

 § 906.
 Course of study

-(a) In public schools, approved and recognized independent schools and in home study programs, learning experiences shall be provided for pupils in the minimum course of study.
+(a) In public schools, approved and recognized independent schools, and in home study programs, learning experiences shall be provided for students in the minimum course of study.

-(b) For purposes of this title, the minimum course of study means learning experiences adapted to a pupil's age and ability in the fields of:
+(b) For purposes of this title, the minimum course of study means learning experiences adapted to a student's age and ability in the fields of:

 § 907.
 Lincoln's birthday

 Exercises in commemoration of the birth, life, and services of Abraham Lincoln shall be conducted in all public and independent schools on the last school day before February 12, annually.
 (Added 1969, No. 298 (Adj.
 Sess.), § 67; amended 1991, No. 24, § 11.)

 The last half-day's session of the public schools before Memorial Day shall be devoted to exercises commemorative of the history of the nation during its wars and to patriotic instruction in the principles of liberty and the equal rights of man.
 (Added 1969, No. 298 (Adj.
 Sess.), § 68.)

 § 909.
 Tobacco use, alcohol and drug abuse prevention education curriculum

 (a) The Secretary, in conjunction with the Alcohol and Drug Abuse Council, and where appropriate, with the Division of Health Promotion, shall develop a sequential alcohol and drug abuse prevention education curriculum for elementary and secondary schools.
 The curriculum shall include teaching about the effects and legal consequences of the possession and use of tobacco products.